ai-boson/mcts/index.markdown

 ## BACKPROPAGATION:

 Once the algorithm reaches the end of the game, it evaluates the state to figure out which player has won.
 It traverses upwards to the root and increments visit score for all visited nodes.
 It also updates win score for each node if the player for that position has won the playout.

+If you plan to make your own game, you will have to think about the following questions.
+1. How will you represent the state of your game?
+Think about the initial state in our game.
+2. What will be the end game condition in your game be?
+Compare it with the end game condition of our game.
+3. How will you get the legal actions in your game?
+Try getting the legal actions for the first move of our game.

+[Sudo Tic Tac Toe][jekyll-talk]

 [jekyll-talk]: https://play.google.com/store/apps/details?id=com.myComp.sudo